-While this question probably won’t make or break your decision about the agency, it is a good way to gage how they are managing multiple social media accounts.
-Agencies like Contentworks are able to streamline their workflow using Agorapulse which allows us to assign tasks, schedule updates and approve content.
+Though this question probably won’t make or break your decision about the agency, it is a good way to gauge how they are managing multiple social media accounts.

 It’s unlikely that an agency will be strong in all these categories, so decide which you need most and go from there.
-If they can’t manage one required element, then ask if they work with another agency or partner who can manage this for you.
+If they can’t manage one required element, ask whether they work with another agency or partner who can manage this for you.

 Once you have completed these three phases, you should feel pretty confident about selecting a social media agency to work with.
 While selecting a social media agency can be a tiring and serious business, if you pick the right one then working together should be a breeze.

 P.S.
 If you want to check out Agorapulse for social media management, start a free trial today – no credit card needed.